 These factors made it very complicated to route 911 calls to the correct PSAP in the early days of VoIP.
 It wasn’t uncommon for providers to simply notify customers that they can’t provide support for 911 calls.

-The location of a VoIP user can now be determined with relative good accuracy using a combination of network topology (similar to how online maps find a location), tracking technology, address registration and other location determination techniques.
+The location of a VoIP user can now be determined with relative good accuracy using a combination of network topology (similar to how online maps find a location), tracking technology, and other location determination techniques.

 E911 Support and Requirements With Telebroad